-International publicity and debate over bisphenol A has been re-fueled largely because of recent insights into how BPA may negatively affect the brain and nervous system.
+International publicity and debate over bisphenol A have been re-fueled largely because of recent insights into how BPA may negatively affect the brain and nervous system.

 Diabetes and Obesity:

-There is a positive association of BPA and similar endocrine-disrupting chemicals with obesity in both human and animal studies (3).
+There is a positive association between BPA and similar endocrine-disrupting chemicals with obesity in both human and animal studies (3).
 Some believe that pre-natal and post-natal exposure to BPA may play a role in weight gain (23).
-BPA may also increase the amount of inflammatory chemicals released from existing fat tissue (24).
+BPA may also increase the number of inflammatory chemicals released from existing fat tissue (24).

 Bisphenol A has shown to alter control of blood sugar in both rats and humans and may promote the development of type 2 diabetes (25).